Hospital services

 This section covers some of the key staff groups working in hospital and community health services, which includes hospital inpatient, outpatient and day case episodes and accounts for the majority of health expenditure.
 Over 1.2 million staff work across these settings.
 The data does not cover GPs and practice staff, other primary care providers (e.g. dentists), one trust that does not use electronic staff records, and staff from services which are now provided by non-NHS organisations.

-About the target: Recent NHS staffing commitments detailed in the Conservative Party Manifesto included delivering 50,000 more registered nurses by 2024/25.
+About the target: Recent NHS staffing commitments detailed in the Conservative Party Manifesto included delivering 50,000 more registered nurses by the end of the Parliament in 2024.
 This number includes 32,000 new nurses and retention of 18,000 existing nurses in the workforce.
-It is unclear whether the target of 50,000 more nurses by 2024/25 refers to headcount or full-time equivalent, and whether the commitment refers to nurses working in hospital and community services only, or if it also includes nurses working in general practice.
+In March 2022, the Department of Health & Social Care published a policy paper detailing how progress against this commitment is being measured: using full-time equivalent nursing numbers working in general practice and hospital and community health services – but excluding health visitors.

 There are ambitious staffing targets for both ambulance paramedics and physiotherapists.
-As at October 2020, there were just over 15,000 full-time equivalent ambulance paramedics in hospital and community health services, which has increased by 1,000 full-time equivalent staff compared to October last year.
-Over the same period, there has been an increase of over 900 in physiotherapist numbers (and up to a 5,900 increase when including our estimate of staffing working in PCNs).
-Progress in numbers for both these groups seems to be moving at about the right rate to meet the respective targets.
+In December 2023, there were 18,386 full-time equivalent ambulance paramedics in hospital and community health services, which has increased by 974 full-time equivalent staff compared to December the previous year.
+Over the same period, there has been an increase of 1,872 in physiotherapist numbers (including an estimate of those employed by primary care networks).
+Both of these groups, according to the definitions we have used to track them, have met their respective targets as of the end of 2023.

 About the target: The targets for an additional 5,000 physiotherapists and 2,500 more paramedics by 2023 were detailed in the Interim NHS People Plan (2019).
 It is not clear whether these numbers relate to full-time equivalents or headcount, and whether these account for staff working in primary and/or secondary services.

 Many posts in the NHS are vacant and, at best, filled by temporary staff.
-In the latest quarter (July to September 2020), 10% of nursing posts were not filled by a permanent or fixed-term member of staff, a decrease of 2.1 percentage points in a year.
-For doctors, 5.5% were unfilled (a 1.6 percentage point decrease).
+In the latest quarter (October to December 2023), 8.4% of nursing posts were not filled by a permanent or fixed-term member of staff, 2.3 percentage points lower relative to a year prior.
+For doctors, 5.7% were unfilled (a 0.2 percentage point decrease).
 It is still too early to determine whether the NHS is on course to meet the nurse vacancy target of 5% by 2028.
-Decreased vacancies in the latest quarter may be due to the additional staff working in the NHS during the Covid-19 pandemic.

 About the target: The target to improve the nursing vacancy rate to 5% by 2028 was in the NHS Long Term Plan (2019).
 However, the number of advertised vacancies is different to the proportion of posts not filled by permanent staff and it is not clear which method will be used to calculate success against the 5% target.

 While there will always be times when NHS staff become unwell and are unable to attend work, the relatively high rates in this sector suggest more could be done to address workplace issues that can lead to, cause and sustain absence.
-The sickness absence rate across all hospital and community health professions as at September 2020 was 4.19%.
-In April of the same year, sickness absence was at its highest level ever recorded, at 6.2% - this was largely due to Covid-19 and staff having to self-isolate and take sick leave if they were experiencing symptoms of the virus.
+The sickness absence rate across all hospital and community health professions in November 2023 was 5.3%, a decrease of 0.14 percentage points since the same time in 2022.

 About the target: The target to reduce sickness absence rates in the NHS to that of the public sector average (2.9% in 2016) was cited in the NHS Long Term Plan (2019).
 It is not clear if this target includes staff working in primary care; however, robust data for primary care sickness absence is not available.
 The plan did not specify a time frame for achieving this reduction.